Home>Fees & Funding>Scholarships and financial aid>Marion Bruley Grant

 Marion Bruley Grant

-The Marion Bruley Grant is awarded by the Sciences Po American Foundation to a student currently enrolled at Sciences Po and interning in person in the United States with the French Ministry of Foreign Affairs, at either the French embassy or consulates, or another international institution such as the United Nations, the International Monetary Fund, or the World Bank.
+The Marion Bruley grant will be awarded to a bursary student currently enrolled at Sciences Po and interning in the United States with the French Ministry of Foreign Affairs, at either the French embassy or consulates, or another international institution such as the United Nations, the International Monetary Fund or the World Bank.